TheDudeFromCI/WraithEngine2/README.md

 WraithEngine is a game engine, desgined to help users to create awesome games, very quickly.
 It takes out most of the work when it comes to level design, and programming, so you only have to worry about the core itself.

+Although called "WraithEngine2". it's still technically the first one.
+The original WraithEngine I developed turned out to be more like a library, rather than an actual engine.
+It also was poorly developed, and highly buggy.
+I called this one "WraithEngine2" as to seperate this version from the old one.
+You can ignore the "2" at the end.
+The program itself is only called "WraithEngine".

 # Wraithaven Games
 WraithEngine was developed by Wraithaven Games.